Stephyraad/ds-python-web-app/README.md

 ### **Description:**

-- This web app showcases the price distribution of vehicles and the price distribution based on the model year.
+This web app showcases the price distribution of vehicles based:

+- The model year.
+- The car frequency.

-- Two distinct views are available to the user:
+Two distinct views are available to the user:

 - The default view displays information about all vehicle prices.
 - The second view displays information on only automatic vehicles.

 ### **Guide:**